 - No foreign transaction fees

 I’m getting a bit niche here, but most Canadians don’t want to juggle multiple credit cards.
 Travellers who want flexibility with their credit cards should consider the Scotiabank Passport Visa Infinite Card.
-It comes with no foreign transaction fees, lounge access which includes six free annual visits, and great travel insurance.
+It comes with no foreign transaction fees, lounge access, which includes six free annual visits, and great travel insurance.
 That said, Plaza Premium lounges were recently removed from the Priority Pass program, so your passes will have limited use in many Canadian airports.
 You’re better off using the restaurant credits available (if any).

-Scotia Rewards is a pretty basic program, but you can use points on travel booked through the Scotiabank travel portal or you can claim points on travel charged to your Scotiabank Passport Visa Infinite card.
+Scene+ is a pretty basic program, but you can use points on travel booked through the Scotiabank travel portal or you can claim points on travel charged to your Scotiabank Passport Visa Infinite card.
 Although you can’t transfer your points to airline or hotel loyalty programs, this card is still one of the best credit cards in Canada and one of the best Scotiabank credit cards.
 Overall, this card gives travellers enough perks where they don’t need to carry anything else in their wallets.